1 – Introduction

 Unlike what happens during the process of creating crafted images, in television broadcasting, there is no real “break” between image and reality.
 But to John, because of his ancient mindset about crafted images, he thought there was this separation, that somehow the “image” had this “life” on its own, which in turn means that he thought it was doing the job by itself of persecuting and causing death to the saints.

 John makes this big distinction between image and reality that isn’t really there.
 This could be similar to what happens sometimes when a cat looks at itself in a mirror and thinks it is seeing another cat.
 Likewise, if John was viewing a reflection of the Antichrist via the “mirror” of TV broadcasting, it would be easy for him to think of the image as a separate entity, having a “life” of its own.

 And because of the “spin” that John throws at us from 2,000 years ago, his viewpoint may fool us a bit unless we understand where he’s coming from.
 What was actually a reflection-type of image ended up getting described as if it were a crafted image.

 And so, we wind up thinking that the “image” is a cleverly contrived robot idol, computer intelligence, computerized image – anything that might fall into the category of being “crafted” in some way by modern technology, and having its own existence separate from the Antichrist.
-That sort of interpretation does take into account the great change in mankind’s technology but doesn’t take into consideration the change in mankind’s cultural mindset.
+That sort of interpretation does take into account the great change in mankind’s technology but doesn’t take into consideration the change in humanity’s cultural mindset.